0

 In the photograph, women from Laitman's close circle can be seen near him, and the scene itself underscores a degree of informal closeness and internal exceptionalism that, in the logic of the article, runs against the declared rules of distance.

 The more such exceptions appear in different contexts, the weaker the argument for chance becomes.
-This is no single strange photograph; it is a repeated order of admission and cover.
+What accumulates is a repeated order of admission and cover, not one strange photograph.

 The family and managerial cover structure